NhebPanha/NhebPanha/README.md

 ---

-# 💬 Quote
+# 💬 Personal Philosophy

-> "Code is not just about solving problems.
-It's about creating experiences that make life easier."
+> "Technology should simplify complexity, empower people, and create meaningful experiences.
+Every line of code should contribute to that goal."

 ---